 - Garnish with toasted almonds and serve with couscous, khoubz araby or rice.

-Lahm Lhalou Variations
+Lahm Lhalou Notes and Variations

 - Meats: Beef can be substituted for the lamb.
 Or try using chicken instead.